GoogleChrome/web-vitals-extension/README.md

 * [Optimize INP](https://web.dev/optimize-inp/)
 * [Optimize TTFB](https://web.dev/optimize-ttfb/)

 Lighthouse also includes additional actionability audits for these metrics.
-They will answer questions like:

-* What element was identified as the Largest Contentful Paint?
-* What elements experienced a shift and contributed to Cumulative Layout Shift?

 We envision users will use the extension for instant feedback on metrics (for their desktop machine) but will then go and do a Lighthouse audit for (1) a diagnostic view of how these metrics look on a median mobile device and (2) specifically what you can do to improve.